-Exhibit No. Description of Exhibit 1.1# Form of Underwriting Agreement.
-3.1(i)# Certificate of Incorporation of Summit Semiconductor, Inc., as currently in effect.
-3.2(i)# Bylaws of Summit Semiconductor, Inc., as currently in effect.
-3.3(ii)# Form of Amended and Restated Bylaws of Summit Semiconductor, Inc., to be effective upon the completion of this offering 4.1# Form of Common Stock Certificate.
-4.2# Form of Underwriters' Warrant to be issued upon completion of this offering 5.1# Form of Opinion of Robinson Brog Leinward Greene Genovese & Gluck P.C.
-10.1# Summit Semiconductor, Inc., Long-Term Incentive Stock Plan.
-10.2# Forms of Restricted Stock Agreement and Grant Notice under the Long-Term Incentive Stock Plan.
-10.3# Form of Indemnification Agreement by and between Summit Semiconductor, Inc., and each of its directors and executive officers.
-10.4# Lease Agreement between and Summit Semiconductor, Inc., dated 10.5# Securities Purchase Agreement between MARCorp Signal, LLC and Summit Semiconductor, LLC, dated May 17, 2017.
-21.1# List of Subsidiaries 23.1 Consent of BPM LLP 23.2# Consent of Robinson Brog Leinwand Greene Genovese & Gluck P.C. (included in Exhibit 5.1).
+Exhibit No. Description of Exhibit 1.1 # Form of Underwriting Agreement.
+3.1(i) # Certificate of Incorporation of Summit Semiconductor, Inc., as currently in effect.
+3.2(i) # Bylaws of Summit Semiconductor, Inc., as currently in effect.
+3.3(ii) # Form of Amended and Restated Bylaws of Summit Semiconductor, Inc., to be effective upon the completion of this offering.
+4.1 # Form of Common Stock Certificate.
+4.2 # Form of Representatives' Warrant to be issued upon completion of this offering 5.1 # Form of Opinion of Robinson Brog Leinwand Greene Genovese & Gluck P.C.
+10.1 # Summit Semiconductor, Inc., Long-Term Incentive Stock Plan.
+10.2 # Forms of Restricted Stock Agreement and Grant Notice under the Long-Term Incentive Stock Plan.
+10.3 # Form of Indemnification Agreement by and between Summit Semiconductor, Inc., and each of its directors and executive officers.
+10.4 # Lease Agreement between and Summit Semiconductor, Inc., dated 10.5 # Securities Purchase Agreement between MARCorp Signal, LLC and Summit Semiconductor, LLC, dated May 17, 2017.
+21.1# List of subsidiaries 23.1 # Consent of BPM LLP 23.2 # Consent of Robinson Brog Leinwand Greene Genovese & Gluck P.C. (included in Exhibit 5.1).
 24.1 Power of Attorney (see page II-7 to this registration statement).
-101.ins# XBRL Instance Document 101.xsd# XBRL Taxonomy Extension Schema Document 101.cal# XBRL Taxonomy Calculation Linkbase Document 101.def# XBRL Taxonomy Definition Linkbase Document 101.lab# XBRL Taxonomy Label Linkbase Document 101.pre# XBRL Taxonomy Presentation Linkbase Document Filed herewith # To be filed by amendment.
+Filed herewith To be filed by amendment.